sagemath/sagetrac-mirror/src/doc/en/developer/trac.rst

 developer agrees, he sets the ticket to *positive review*.

 A related issue is re-opening tickets.
-You should refrain from re-opening a ticket that is already closed.
+You should refrain from re-opening a ticket that is already set to *positive_review*.
 Instead, open a new ticket and provide a link in the description to the old ticket.

 Reasons to Invalidate Tickets
 =============================